 - Antimony.
 This is a vital catalyst of PET.
-Is it harmful for your health?
-Of course it is.
+Is it harmful to your health?
+Of course, it is.
 It can cause cancer as well as respiratory problems.
 But the health authorities set limitations on how much can be contained in a plastic bottle, and that amount is very low.
 To our relief, the WHO ensures that these standards are rigorously maintained.

 - Formaldehyde and acetaldehyde.
 These compounds are what make bottled water sometimes have that “plastic” taste.
 Experts say that this only occurs when the bottles have been exposed to sunlight, which causes the compounds to leach into water, so be especially careful with this.
 PET bottles under normal use don’t have high levels of formaldehyde and acetaldehyde.

 Let’s wrap up this section.
 Is PET bad for your health?

 Well, there’s no direct risk associated with it.
 Health authorities take great care to ensure that regulations are met and in general, the concentrations of these harmful compounds leaching into your bottled water are very low.

 However, you can make healthier choices to avoid these risks.
 If you take a moment to think about the amount of bottled water that’s consumed every year, it might frighten you a little.

 It’s a much better idea to consider healthier options, which incidentally are also more environmentally friendly.

 Read also: 5 Ways to Recycle Plastic Bottles